 Margin in forex might be a hassle to unravel for there are so many things to learn about it.
 This article will answer all questions you have about it in a simple way.

-What is margin in forex?
+What is the margin in forex?
 And why it's important for your trading activity?

 The term margin is often mentioned in forex trading.
-Iit's not a new concept.
+It's not a new concept.
 However, novice traders might not fully understand the meaning of margin.

-Margin in forex is not the cost or fee you pay in order to trade.
-It's the collateral that you (as a trader) need to have in order to cover some risk you generate for the broker.
+The margin in forex is not the cost or fee you pay to trade.
+It's the collateral you (as a trader) need to have to cover some risk you generate for the broker.

-Usually, margin is a fraction of trading positions and expressed in a form of a percentage.
+Usually, the margin is a fraction of trading positions and expressed as a percentage.

-The amount of margin you have can influence your trading outcome with significant differences in profits and losses.
+Your margin amount can influence your trading outcome with significant differences in profits and losses.

 Some brokers conveniently offer interest on margin for their clients.
 That's why it's important to understand the forex margin requirement before choosing a broker.

-By using margin in forex, it means you have to calculate your margin requirement.
-It is different according to what pair of currency you are staking a position in vs the currency you used in your account.
+Using margin in forex means you have to calculate your margin requirement.
+It is different according to what pair of currency you are staking a position in vs. the currency you used in your account.

-For example, you are trading GBP and USD, while your account currency is USD.
+For example, you are trading GBP/USD while your account currency is USD.
 You decide to take a position with 10,000 units of currency.

-This means you are buying 10,000 GBP (the base currency) against 100,000 USD (the quote currency).
-Since your account currency is USD, it means your broker will calculate the margin requirement in USD.
+This means you buy 10,000 GBP (the base currency) against 100,000 USD (the quote currency).
+Since your account currency is USD, your broker will calculate the margin requirement in USD.